HaoWang95/selftaught-note/DataStructureAndAlgorithm/init.md

 ---

 The programming language used to provide some examples will be:
-> C++
+* C++
-> JAVA
+* JAVA
-> GOLANG
+* GOLANG
-> PYTHON
+* PYTHON
-For each problem illustrated, data structure given, I'll try to provide an implementation of each of the languages above to have a better illustration and understanding.
+For each problem illustrated, data structure given, I'll try to provide an implementation of each of the language above to have a better illustration and understanding.
-It might be quite repeatitive to provide examples of different languages.
-But most languages tend to have their own philosophies in terms of expressing the same idea, therefore, let's see I hope to explore in depth of these ideas by using these languages.
+It might be quite a repeatitive to provide examples of different languages.
+But most languages have their own concepts of programming, therefore, I hope to explore in depth of these ideas by using these languages.